hubmapconsortium/portal-visualization/README.md

 <details><summary>Will Cytokit + SPRM be run?</summary>

 If the answer is "yes," we should run [sprm-to-anndata.cwl from portal-containers](https://github.com/hubmapconsortium/portal-containers/tree/master/containers/sprm-to-anndata) on the output of SPRM and the image pyramid pipeline + offsets on the output of Cytokit.
-Attach the assay, if it is not automatically attached, in the portal backend to the `StitchedCytokitSPRMConf` class in [context/app/api/vitessce_confs/assay_confs.py](https://github.com/hubmapconsortium/portal-ui/blob/9b49abda02e4f0579590289fc476eab23fa4cb02/context/app/api/vitessce_confs/assay_confs.py#L257-L290)
+Extend [`StitchedCytokitSPRMViewConfBuilder`](https://github.com/hubmapconsortium/portal-visualization/blob/d9e924547d970f8469cf74881ce05cc22500b7fc/src/builders/sprm_builders.py#L287) to handle this assay.
 </details>

 <details><summary>Will only SPRM be run (on non-Cytokit Segmentations)?</summary>

 If the answer is "yes," we should run [sprm-to-anndata.cwl from portal-containers](https://github.com/hubmapconsortium/portal-containers/tree/master/containers/sprm-to-anndata) from portal-containers on the output of SPRM and the image pyramid pipeline + offsets on the raw input data.
-Attach the assay to a new class in the portal backend similar to [StitchedCytokitSPRMConf](https://github.com/hubmapconsortium/portal-ui/blob/9b49abda02e4f0579590289fc476eab23fa4cb02/context/app/api/vitessce_confs/assay_confs.py#L171-L197) that wraps [SPRMAnnDataViewConfs](https://github.com/hubmapconsortium/portal-ui/blob/9b49abda02e4f0579590289fc476eab23fa4cb02/context/app/api/vitessce_confs/base_confs.py#L258-L313) in [context/app/api/vitessce_confs/assay_confs.py](https://github.com/hubmapconsortium/portal-ui/blob/9b49abda02e4f0579590289fc476eab23fa4cb02/context/app/api/vitessce_confs/assay_confs.py#L257-L290) if needed for multiple images in the same dataset.
+Create a new class that extends `SPRMAnnDataViewConfs`, similar to [`StitchedCytokitSPRMViewConfBuilder`](https://github.com/hubmapconsortium/portal-visualization/blob/d9e924547d970f8469cf74881ce05cc22500b7fc/src/builders/sprm_builders.py#L287) if needed for multiple images in the same dataset.
-Otherwise you may simply use SPRMAnnDataViewConfBuilder with the proper arguments.
+Otherwise you may use [`SPRMAnnDataViewConfBuilder`](https://github.com/hubmapconsortium/portal-visualization/blob/d9e924547d970f8469cf74881ce05cc22500b7fc/src/builders/sprm_builders.py#L138) with the proper arguments.
 </details>

 <details><summary>For everything else...</summary>

 Run the image pyramid pipeline + offsets on the raw input data.
-Attach the assay to a new class in the portal backend similar to  SeqFISHViewConfBuilder or to the already existing ImagePyramidViewConfBuilder as needed in [context/app/api/vitessce_confs/assay_confs.py](https://github.com/hubmapconsortium/portal-ui/blob/9b49abda02e4f0579590289fc476eab23fa4cb02/context/app/api/vitessce_confs/assay_confs.py#L257-L290).
+Attach the assay to a new class in the portal backend similar to [`SeqFISHViewConfBuilder`](https://github.com/hubmapconsortium/portal-visualization/blob/d9e924547d970f8469cf74881ce05cc22500b7fc/src/builders/imaging_builders.py#L113) or [`ImagePyramidViewConfBuilder`](https://github.com/hubmapconsortium/portal-visualization/blob/d9e924547d970f8469cf74881ce05cc22500b7fc/src/builders/imaging_builders.py#L58).
 This will depend on how you want the layout to look to the end user.
-See the [SeqFISHViewConfBuilder](https://github.com/hubmapconsortium/portal-ui/blob/9b49abda02e4f0579590289fc476eab23fa4cb02/context/app/api/vitessce_confs/assay_confs.py#L45-L95) for an example of how hairy this can get.
 </details>

 ### Sequencing Data